Owned by AnchorFree, Hotspot Shield is an American base VPN service that promises ultimate privacy to the Netizens.

-The sleek blue design of this software and one click connectivity makes it one of a kind.
+The sleek blue design of this software and one-click connectivity makes it one of a kind.

 There is nothing more to the client.
 It is a solid software that provides a top-notch user experience.
-When you use their apps, you may turn on other exclusive privacy features like IP leak and internet kill switch hassle-free.
+When you use their apps, you may turn on other exclusive privacy features like IP leak and internet kill switches hassle-free.

 Similarly, the service also provides dedicated browser extensions for Chrome and Firefox as well.
-However, you can use Hotspot Shield on your Linux devices through Chrome extension.
+However, you can use Hotspot Shield on your Linux devices through the Chrome extension.

 To my surprise, the provider does not support Routers at the moment.

-Comparison between PureVPN & Hotspot Shield
+Comparison between ExpressVPN & Hotspot Shield in Australia

 I have explained the salient features of both these VPNs.
 This is how you can decide regarding your digital anonymity appropriately.

-|Compatibility||All Devices||Windows, Mac, Linux, Android,|
+|Compatibility||All Devices||Windows, Mac, Linux, Android,